turingschool/curriculum/source/level_1/ruby_in_100_minutes.markdown

 ## 7. Collections

 Usually when we're writing a program it's because we need to deal with a *collection* of data.
-If you just had one thing, you wouldn't bother!
 There are two main types of collections in Ruby: *arrays* and *hashes*.

-#### Arrays
+### Arrays

 An *array* is a number-indexed list.
 Picture a city block of houses.
 Together they form an array and their addresses are the *indices*.
 Each house on the block will have a unique address.
 Some addresses might be empty, but the addresses are all in a specific order.
 The *index* is the address of a specific element inside the array.
 In Ruby the index always begins with `0`.
 An array is defined in Ruby as an opening [, then zero or more elements, then a closing ].
 Try out this code: